rtfmkiesel/edubase-downloader/README.md

 -s, --show               Show the action/open browser in front -h, --help               Prints this text
--d, --disable-css-patch  Disable print.css modification to prevent shifted backgrounds
+-d, --disable-css-patch  Disable print.css modification to prevent shifted backgrounds -D, --page-delay         How long to wait for a book page to render. (default 0.75s) -S, --screenshot         Use a screenshot instead of printing the page (BETA)
 ```

 ## OCR